dev-drprasad/tinkrwords/content/blog/log-stream-react/index.md

 description: Understand JavaScript Async generators and streams with pracitical example.
 We will create simple log viewer using React
 ---

-This post helps you to understand async generators practical use case.
+This post helps you to understand async generators and streams with an example.
+We are gonna implement logviewer of shell commands which shows shell output of `git pull` in real time.
+Showing logs in realtime gives better user experience than showing logs after command ran.

-We need simple API which gives stream output.
-Lets do that.
+We need backend API which returns stream of `git pull` command.
+I implemented simple endpoint for that using NodeJS standard library. yes, we don't need express.

 ```javascript
 import { spawn } from 'child_process';